GNOME/gobject-introspection/docs/website/writingbindableapis.rst

 Strings
 ~~~~~~~

-C treats strings as arrays of bytes, but many other languages do not.
+C treats strings as zero-terminated arrays of bytes, but many other languages do not.
 So don't
 write APIs that treat ``const char *`` parameters as arrays that need an
 ``array length`` annotation.